awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ```

 **Example — Lambda IAM policy**
-The following is an example of an IAM policy that gives Amazon S3 Batch Operations permission to invoke the Lambda function and read the input manifest\.
+The following is an example of an IAM policy that gives S3 Batch Operations permission to invoke the Lambda function and read the input manifest\.

 ```
 {